LiYangWang95/liyangwang95.github.io/projects/Terrabits.md

 # TERRABITS

 The project “TERRABITS” is a training project involving members of the Software Technology PDEng Program of TU/e and Airbus.
-The project’s goal is to establish a connection between aircrafts and other devices.
+The project’s goal is to establish a connection between Airbus devices.
 &nbsp;
 Within the project I played the role as **Engineer/ Software Architect** in the team.
 &nbsp;